conplementAG/azure-aks-kubernetes-workshop/application-configuration/README.md

 * Create the pod with the FlexVolume referencing the Azure Key Vault

-Edit the `nginx-flex-kv.yaml` file and replace values `"..."` with your environment's settings.
+  * Edit the `nginx-flex-kv.yaml` file and replace values `"..."` with your environment's settings.
+  * Optionally you could create a helm chart with `helm create nginx-flex-kv` and put the yaml file in the templates folder.
+The `"..."` parts can be replaced by setting the helm values.

 ```bash
 kubectl create -f nginx-flex-kv.yaml